-This course is taken for academic credit.
+(3-3-0) This course is taken for academic credit.
 Students will earn an A, B, C, D, F, or W. Discussion of ethical issues, the development of a moral frame of reference, and the need for an awareness of social responsibility in management practices and business activities.
 Includes ethical corporate responsibility.

 BUSG-2309.
-Small Business Management/Entrepreneurship.
+Small Business Management.
 (3 Credits)

-This course is taken for academic credit.
-Students will earn an A, B, C, D, F, or W. Starting, operating, and growing a small business.
+(3-3-0) Starting, operating, and growing a small business.
 Includes essential management skills, how to prepare a business plan, accounting, financial needs, staffing, marketing strategies, and legal issues.